hashicorp/packer/website/source/docs/extending/custom-builders.html.md

 Returning the custom variable name(s) within the `generated_data` placeholder is necessary for the template containing the build variable(s) to validate.

-Once the placeholder is set, it's necessary to pass the variables real values when calling the provisioner.
+Once the placeholder is set, it's necessary to pass the variables' real values when calling the provisioner.
 This can be done as the example below:

 ```